kamilekrawczyk404/Flashcards/README.md

 - **Custom Flashcards** - create personalized flashcards for any language.creating flexible tests based on your preferences,
 - **Intelligent Learning Sets** - automatically generate learning sets based on user difficulties, focusing on problematic words from previous spelling or translation attempts.
+- **Dynamic Set Creation** - organize flashcards into groups, within a single set for more focused learning.
 - **Test Modes** - challenge yourself with translation quizzes, spelling tests, and more.
 - **Game-Like Interface** - interactive design with animations and a smooth user experience.
 - **Time-Based Challenges** - improve retention with timed exercises.